yoyowallet/yoflow/docs/index.md

         return True
 ```

-More authentication information available [here](authentication).
+More information about authentication hooks can be found [here](authentication).

 ### Workflow

-We want to:
+In our simple workflow we want to:

-* Create new blog posts in draft state
+* Create new blog posts
 * Update draft blog posts
-* Approve draft blog posts to approved with an optional message
+* Transition draft blog posts to approved with an optional approval message

-We will create a flow class and extend `yoflow.flow.Flow`.
-We need to define our blog model, blog states, our custom permissions, and all possible blog state transitions.
+We will create a workflow class extending `yoflow.flow.Flow`.
+We must define our model, states, permissions, and all possible state transitions.

-**Note. transitions allow the state of the instance to remain in the same state - in our example, draft blog posts can remain as draft or be moved to approved.**
+**Note. state transitions allow the state of the instance to remain in the same state - in our example, draft blog posts can remain as draft or be moved to approved.**

 We override `create` & `on_draft` to take `name` and `content` from the POST request and save this to our blog post.